-Healthcare workers across East and West Sussex received Christmas letters of thanks this week – from a class of primary school children aged just eight and nine-years-old.
+Healthcare workers across East and West Sussex received Christmas letters of thanks this week – from a class of primary school children aged just 8 and 9 years old.

 The letters arrived on Tuesday morning at three of the hospitals that help make up University Hospitals Sussex NHS Foundation Trust: Worthing; the Royal Sussex County, in Brighton; and the Princess Royal in Haywards Heath.

 They came from the class of Year 4 at St Mary’s Primary School, in Horsham, and were the children’s own idea when they were asked by their teacher, Jamie Ellis, who would they most like ‘to thank and give a good feeling to’ during a lesson about how to structure a letter.

 Jamie, who is deputy head at the school and has been a teacher there for 8 years, said: “We were doing a lesson on letter writing, showing children the joy of writing a letter and the impact it can have on people receiving it.